 A: The most common next step is probably to transfer your pictures to your computer.
 Most digital cameras come with a USB cable for connection to a USB-capable PC or Mac — simply connect the camera and transfer the pics.
 (Another possibility for transferring photos to a computer is via a camera dock or a compatible memory card reader.)
 Once the photos are on your desktop, you can edit them, e-mail them, post them online, and even print them out using your computer's printer.
 You can also print them using an Internet-based print service — the prints can be mailed to your home or you can pick them up at a store.

 More and more cameras are coming with Wi-Fi® built-in, enabling you to share and store your digital files directly from the camera, or via apps for your smartphones and tablets.
 Not only do these apps give you instant sharing options, they also give you a host of viewing and remote control choices.

 If you have a stand-alone digital photo printer that is compatible with your camera or your camera's form of memory, you may be able to print directly from the camera or the removable memory, without having to use a computer.
 Also, most photo labs will print directly from a CD or memory card.

 A: Some manufacturers publish two different pixel counts for each camera, and both numbers are correct.
 Here's the difference.
-One of those numbers is the actual pixel count — it's the number of pixels present on the CCD.
+One of those numbers is the actual pixel count — it's the number of pixels present on the sensor.
 The other number, which may be the same or slightly lower, is the effective pixel count.
-Effective pixel count is the number of pixels that are actually used when a picture is taken; some pixels on a CCD don't get used for picture information.
+Effective pixel count is the number of pixels that are actually used when a picture is taken; some pixels on a sensor don't get used for picture information.

 A: Optical zoom involves a zoom lens, just as it would on a traditional film camera.
 A camera with an optical zoom of 3X makes your subject seem like she's three times closer to you than she actually is.